Best Physiotherapy Exercises Tips for Paralysis Patient

 Exercise For Paralysis Patient

 A physiotherapist will choose exercises based on the severity of paralysis and the patient's overall health.
-Although there is specificity in the choice of exercises in the course of the treatment process, there are general types of physical therapy exercises that physiotherapists use in the rehabilitation process.
+Although the choice of exercises varies during the recovery process, physiotherapists commonly use several types of physical therapy exercises as part of paralysis rehabilitation.

 Upper Body Exercises